 Don’t believe us?
 Read on as we demystify personal finance, just for you!

-In the first episode of our video series Let’s Talk About It, the amazing trio of Ili, Darwin and Virgil have a freewheeling conversation about money management with Suraya, popular personal finance blogger and founder of Ringgit Oh Ringgit.
+In the first part of the opening episode of our video series Let’s Talk About It, the amazing trio of Illi, Virgel and Darwin have a freewheeling conversation about money management with Suraya, popular personal finance blogger and founder of Ringgit Oh Ringgit.

-Check Out Episode 2: Let’s Talk About Credit Cards: “Technically, a Credit Card Is Free…”
+Check Out Episode 1 Part 2: Let’s Talk About Credit Cards: “Technically, a Credit Card Is Free…”

 They discuss a number of pertinent topics where Suraya shares some useful pro tips too.
 Questions include “What’s the biggest money lesson your parents taught you that you don’t follow today?”, “What’s your most embarrassing money story?” and “What’s the difference between people who’re good with money and those who’re not?”